PART 3: THE PLANE TRUTH

 “Her phone was off during dinner.
 When she arrives here, she’ll be running a bit late, so she shouldn’t have time to contact anyone.
 Then, by the time she’s in Florida, no one will be working in the office to check with,” Carrie stated.

 She really HAD thought this through, Frank realized.

 “Besides, if it turns out that we need more than my explanation, we can come back again to try something else.”

-Frank frowned, wondering if he’d heard correctly.
+Frank blinked, wondering if he’d just heard correctly.
 “Wait.
 Come back?
-Carrie, paradoxes notwithstanding, we don’t know how the device brought us here in the first place!”
+Carrie, paradoxes notwithstanding, we don’t know how the device brought us here in the first place.”

 “Oh, didn’t I say?
 I figured that out too.
-Since I was thinking about my mother, the time machine picked up on that and brought us to this location,” Carrie revealed.
-Sounding far too smug for Frank’s tastes.
+Since I was thinking about my mother, the time machine picked up on that and brought us to this location,” Carrie revealed, now sounding far too smug for Frank’s tastes.